AmanPriyanshu/Spider-MAHE/README.md

 # Spider-MAHE
 Scraper for pulling professor names' on various research topics.
 Department-wise extraction also available.

+For creating cold-mailing lists.

-####  God that name's so awful!
+### The name's so painful!